Lack of Google Analytics UTM parameters cause massive tracking headaches.

 - The Definitive Guide To Campaign Tagging in Google Analytics

 If you have any questions or feedback, please post them in the comments section below.
-I may even use them to update this guide and make it even more valuable to everyone.
+We may even use them to update this guide and make it even more valuable to everyone.